sikuli/sikuli-slides/getting_started.md

 ## Installation

-1. Make sure Java is installed on your computer.
+1. Make sure that the Java Runtime Environment (JRE) is installed on your computer.
 2. Download the latest jar from the [Downloads](/downloads.html) page.